 Our Rescue is repeatedly asked to take them in and help them to the best of our abilities.
 It is our honor and privilege to repair as much of their body and soul as we can.
 Often these dogs will end up in our own homes and live out their remaining lives with us.
 We would prefer to open up opportunities for adopters to experience the love and joy that you can only experience from a special needs dog.

-So Doberman Underground decided it was time to initiate a long term goal of ours and push it into reality.
+So Doberman Underground decided it was time to initiate a long-term goal of ours and push it into reality.
 We still want to take these dogs in and honor our responsibility, but also make it easier for you to provide them with a home while we bear some of the financial burdens.
 For this, the Phoenix Fund was created.
 With some TLC from the rescue, and your ability to love and provide security, these dogs can rise up from the ashes and soar to their best life.

 The rescue will choose the very few special animals that will be a part of the Phoenix Fund.
 These dogs are not always seniors or older.
-Some are younger and have a chronic health issue.
+Some are younger and have chronic health issues.
 If a dog in the Phoenix Fund program has a chronic issue, Doberman Underground will provide financial support for that particular need.
 Each dog will qualify for specific costs that will be paid for by the rescue for that particular chronic need.
 The vet will be of the choosing of the rescue.

 This program is not about heroic measures, but keeping the dog happy and comfortable to the best of everyone’s abilities.
 You provide love.
 We will help to provide financial support to keep everyone happy.